 Prior to the Distribution from Belo, operating expenses reflect direct expenses of the business together with allocations of certain Belo corporate expenses.
 The allocations from Belo include certain costs associated with Belo's corporate facilities, information systems, legal, internal audit, finance (including public company accounting and reporting), employee compensation and benefits administration, risk management, treasury administration and tax functions and were based on actual costs incurred by Belo.
 Costs allocated to the Company totaled \$6,428 for 2008.
 Allocations of corporate facility costs were based on the actual space utilized.
-Information technology costs and employee compensation and benefits administration technology costs and employee compensation and benefits administration.
+Information technology costs and employee compensation and benefits administration were allocated based on headcount.
 Other costs were allocated based on size relative to the Belo subsidiaries.
 The Company believes that these cost allocations are reasonable for the services provided.
 Certain Belo and A. H. Belo operating units continue to share content at no cost.